 12. Saint Theo’s

+Anyone else totally obsessed with The White Lotus?
+Great news.
 Let the sparks fly at this Venetian and coastal Italian-inspired upscale bistro in the West Village that you’ve likely already peeped on your Instagram feed.
-The bar, lounge and restaurant is a fitting locale for the celebs it often hosts, boasting traditional house-made pastas, salads, fresh seafood, and more from Executive Chef Ashley Rath.
+The bar, lounge and restaurant is a fitting locale for the celebs it often hosts, boasting simple yet elevated house-made pastas, salads, fresh seafood, and more seasonal flavors from newly appointed Executive Chef Diego Negri.
 Toast to the occasion with Italian spritzes, then round out the meal by sharing a romantic dessert of strawberries and cream with your date.
 Now that’s amore!

 340 Bleecker St; sainttheos.com